The Trail

 We will have our own trail breakers.
 However, they won’t be able to break a trail for the entire field of athletes at once as they will be spread out over a large distance once everyone begins.
 Therefore, be prepared for a soft trail and expect overflow.
 Don’t underestimate those obstacles.
 Overflow can get you into a life threatening situation very quickly.
 Don’t keep on going if you are close to falling asleep.
 Wear waterproof socks and/or overshoes if necessary.

-The MLAU trail also features some road crossings.
+The LAU trail also features some road crossings.
 It is VERY important that you are cautious when crossing roads.
 There can be vehicles on these roads at any time of day and night.
 Ice and snow may make it impossible for cars and trucks to break in time and/or unexpected breaking may result in the vehicles going off the road seriously hurting or killing driver and passengers.

 GPS Waypoints